meeg-ml-benchmarks/brain-age-benchmark-paper/README.md

 The effort is summarized in ```convert_chbp_to_bids.py```

-Note that future version of the dataset may require modifiactions to this approach or render some of these measures unncessary.
+Note that future version of the dataset may require modifications to this approach or render some of these measures unnecessary.

 The current work is based on the dataset as it was available in July 2021.